Marta enters Olympic Games record books after scoring Brazil's opener against China

 Marta has become the first player, male or female, to find the net in five consecutive Olympic tournaments, having initially made her international debut back in 2002.

-The 35-year-old is now joint-second on the all-time top scorer chart in the Olympic Games, level with Canadian Christine Sinclair and just three behind fellow Brazilian Christaine.
+The 35-year-old is now second on the all-time top scorer chart in the Olympic Games, moving ahead of Canadian Christine Sinclair and just two behind fellow Brazilian Christaine.

 Elsewhere, Brazil midfielder Formiga has become the oldest player to ever play in the Games in her seventh successive tournament at the age of 43.